sherifnabil/payment-gateways-laravel/README.md

 ## This Repo is for integerating Laravel with some Payment gateways

 ### Integeration with
-#### For these integerations you need to provide env variables from you account at these gateways
+#### For these integerations you need to provide env variables from your account at their websites

 * [Paypal](https://developer.paypal.com/api/rest/)